Constipation: Top Causes, Warning Signs & How to Treat It

 Common Causes

-• Low-Fiber Diet: Diets lacking in fiber can result in harder stools that are difficult to pass.
+• Low-Fiber Diet: Eating little fiber can make stool hard and harder to pass.

-• Medical Conditions: Conditions like irritable bowel syndrome (IBS), hypothyroidism, diabetes, and neurological disorders can contribute to constipation.
+• Medical Conditions: Problems like IBS, thyroid issues, diabetes, or nerve disorders can lead to constipation.

 FAQs

-It’s recommended that adults consume 25-30 grams of fiber per day to prevent constipation.
-This can be achieved through a diet rich in fruits, vegetables, whole grains, and legumes.
+It’s recommended that adults consume 25-30 grams of fiber per day.
+To achieve this, a diet rich in fruits, vegetables, whole grains, and legumes can help.
+As a result, it can help prevent constipation.

-Yes, while constipation is often due to diet and lifestyle factors, it can sometimes indicate a more serious condition, such as a bowel obstruction, hypothyroidism, or colorectal cancer.
-Persistent or severe constipation should be evaluated by a healthcare provider.
+Yes, while it often happens due to diet and lifestyle factors, it can sometimes indicate a more serious condition.
+Examples include a bowel obstruction, hypothyroidism, or colorectal cancer.
+Additionally, severe cases should be evaluated by a doctor.

-Laxatives can be helpful for short-term relief, but regular use can lead to dependence and potentially worsen constipation over time.
-It’s important to consult a doctor before using laxatives regularly.
+Laxatives can be helpful for short-term relief.
+However, regular use can lead to dependence and potentially worsen the condition over time.
+That’s why it’s important to consult a doctor before using laxatives regularly.

-Chronic, untreated constipation can lead to complications such as hemorrhoids, anal fissures, rectal prolapse, and fecal impaction.
-It’s important to address constipation early to prevent these issues.
+Chronic and untreated cases can lead to complications.
+Examples include hemorrhoids, anal fissures, rectal prolapse, and fecal impaction.
+That’s why it is important to address your issues early to prevent such cases.

 Symptoms of constipation include: